-On April 20, 2020, we entered into a securities purchase agreement with Pulmoquine to purchase 5,808,550 shares of Series A preferred stock for \$5.0 million in cash.
-Upon consummation of the transaction, we owned approximately 90.9% of Pulmoquine's outstanding shares (excluding unvested restricted shares) and hold a majority voting interest.
-Pulmoquine is a biotechnology company focused on the research and development of an aerosolized formulation of hydroxychloroquine to treat respiratory infections.
-As of December 31, 2020, total assets attributable to Pulmoquine were \$3.5 million, including \$3.2 million in cash and cash equivalents and \$0.3 million in current assets.
-Pulmoquine does not currently generate revenue.
-The net loss for the year ended December 31, 2020, was \$2.2 million, including total operating expenses of \$2.0 million.
+In April 2020, we purchased 5,808,550 shares of Series A preferred stock of Pulmoquine for \$5.0 million in cash.
+These shares represented a majority voting interest in Pulmoquine.
+Pulmoquine was a biotechnology company focused on the research and development of an aerosolized formulation of hydroxychloroquine to treat respiratory infections.
+In August 2021, the directors and stockholders of Pulmoquine voted to cease and terminate all operations and activities of Pulmoquine as soon as practicable.
+We received a total net distribution of \$2.4 million in cash as a result of the dissolution, which was finalized at the end of 2021.

+As of December 31, 2021 and 2020, total assets attributable to Pulmoquine were nil and \$3.5 million.
+Pulmoquine did not generate revenue.
+The total operating expenses for the years ended December 31, 2021 and 2020 were \$0.7 million and \$2.0 million, respectively.

+The net loss for the years ended December 31, 2021 and 2020 were \$0.5 million and \$2.2 million, respectively.